nicklockwood/ShapeScript/docs/src/commands.md

 rotate (1 + angle) 0 0
 ```

 Commands do not *necessarily* accept or return a value.
 The main distinction between commands and functions/constants is that commands have *side effects*.
-Typically they either alter the appearance of the model, or alter the effects of subsequent commands.
+Typically they either alter the appearance of the shape, or alter the effects of subsequent commands.
 Here are some examples:

 ShapeScript has a number of built-in commands: